High-Capacity Kayak Racks

 The Stacker’s steel design fits kayaks up to 36 inches wide and 75 lbs. heavy.
 The Stacker carries 2 kayaks on each side of the rack, allowing for a maximum capacity of 4 kayaks if your vehicle’s roof is wide enough.
 Additionally, the rack folds down when not in use.

-People who purchased The Stacker said that the rack was very secure and kayaks didn’t move around on the rack, even when travelling at high speeds.
+People who purchased The Stacker said that the rack was very secure and kayaks didn’t move around on the rack, even when traveling at high speeds.
 They also noted that it can carry other watercraft, such as paddleboards.

-Overall, The Stacker by Thule is a great stacker kayak rack because of it’s stability and high-quality design.
+Overall, The Stacker by Thule is a great stacker kayak rack because of its stability and high-quality design.
 It’s important to keep in mind that this rack is only compatible with Thule crossbars.
 Additionally, it only includes enough straps to secure one kayak.

 What is a Stacker (Vertical) Kayak Rack?

-A vertical kayak rack, more commonly referred to as a “stacker” rack, is a common type of a kayak rack known for its space efficiency.
+A vertical kayak rack, more commonly referred to as a “stacker” rack, is a common type of kayak rack known for its space efficiency.
 A stacker holds the kayak straight on its side, allowing you to fit the maximum amount of kayak racks.

-Stacker kayak racks typically allows you to fit up to 4 kayaks, as long as your vehicle’s roof is wide enough to fit them.
+Stacker kayak racks typically allow you to fit up to 4 kayaks, as long as your vehicle’s roof is wide enough to fit them.
 If you don’t load your roof to maximum kayak capacity, you’ll also have room to keep more cargo on your roof.

 Advantages of Stacker Kayak Racks